 There’s always a risk that your business could wind up with a lawsuit.
 Liability insurance is created to protect small businesses from this risk.
 If a person is injured on your property or because of your products, liability insurance will protect your business assets and pay for damages.
 There are three main types of liability insurance that business owners should consider.

 General Liability: If someone falls in your parking lot or is injured on your property, general liability insurance will protect you and cover related medical costs.
-According to the 2015 Travelers Business Risk Summary, 60% of small business owners ranked medical cost inflation as their highest concern and over 30% said they felt least prepared to handle this concern.
+According to a recent Travelers Business Risk Summary, 60% of small business owners ranked medical cost inflation as their highest concern and over 30% said they felt least prepared to handle this concern.
 If someone gets hurt and your business is liable, would you be ready to cover the cost?

 Product Liability: No matter how much emphasis you put on quality control, things can go wrong for any Grand Rapids business.
 If you sell a defective product and it causes injury or damage to someone’s property, you could be found liable.
 According to a national study, 71% of product liability awards and 53% of medical malpractice awards by the court amounted to $1 million or more.
 Most small businesses just can’t swallow that massive pay-out without shutting down the doors for good.
 That’s why you need commercial insurance to protect you.